-Enjoy the vocal warm up exercises.
+Enjoy the vocal exercises.
 I certainly did when I first discovered them.

-And also, if you think your voice improved when you practiced this exercise, you haven’t seen anything yet!
-There are many more vocal warm up exercises that make dramatic improvements with your singing
+And also, if you think your voice improved when you practiced this vocal exercise, you haven’t seen anything yet!
+There are many more vocal warm ups and exercises that make dramatic improvements with your singing

 You can get a free series of voice-changing exercises just like this one by going to this page.

-This series contains hundreds of the best vocal exercises that will have a dramatic impact on your voice.
+This series contains hundreds of the best vocal exercises and vocal warmups that will have a dramatic impact on your voice.